 - Warm maple syrup or half & half, optional

-Preheat oven to 375F.
+Heat oven to 375F/190C.
 Butter an 8x8 or 9x9 baking dish.
-(If you’re doubling the recipe, double the ingredients and use a 9x13 pan.)
+(For a double recipe, use a 9x13 pan.)

 OAT MIXTURE In a large bowl, whisk the egg, then whisk in the buttermilk, sweetener, butter and vanilla.
 Stir in the oatmeal, 1/4 cup toasted walnuts, baking powder, cinnamon, salt.
-Stir in apple.
+Stir in the chopped apple.

 BAKE Bake uncovered for 35 – 45 minutes until top is golden and oat mixture has set.
 Let cool for 5 – 10 minutes.